TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 Reviewed asset-only resources **maps**, **furnished-shells**, **hair-pack**, **mh65c**, **motel**, **shoes-pack** and **yuzler**.
 No server-side responsibilities were identified; no API changes required.

 For resource decisions see `progress-ledger.md`.

+## Update – 2025-08-24

+Extended parity for the **apartments** resource by enforcing character-scoped residency.

+* Added optional `characterId` filter to `GET /v1/apartments`.
+* Updated resident assignment to use character identifiers and added migration for `character_id` column.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/apartments.md`.